Memorable | One of the Best

 As for fish-frowners, note the full name of the restaurant.
 No afterthought, DeShawn’s splendid chicken is breaded and fried to crispy-crunchy succulence with the same expertise that graces the seafood.

-Both fish and chicken are terrific, but a person could make a meal here of nothing but side dishes.
+Both fish and chicken are terrific, but a person could make a meal of nothing but side dishes.
 Foremost among them is hot baked potato salad, rich with cheese and mayo, radiating the flavor of superabundant bacon laced throughout.
 Mac ‘n’ cheese is deeply cheesy, ranging from custard-soft center to chewy edge.
-Turnip greens contain as much turnip as greens; they are pungent and fetchingly bitter.
-Collard greens, on the other hand, are soft and earthy with genial vegetable character.
+Turnip greens contain as much turnip as greens; they are pungent and intriguingly bitter.
+Collard greens, on the other hand, are soft and earthy with full-bore vegetable character.

 Finally, a fun nugget of knowledge: Deanna Brown Thomas, who owns the place with her husband, Shawn Thomas, is the daughter of James Brown, the Godfather of Soul.
 Brown grew up just across the river in Augusta.

 Directions & Hours